breezy-codes/computer-networks-guide/cisco/handy-tips/tip5.md

-# 5 – How to Customise the Router-PT in Cisco Packet Tracer
+# 5 – How to Customise the Router-PT in Packet Tracer

 This guide shows you how to **customise a Router-PT or Router-PT-Empty** device in Cisco Packet Tracer by adding or removing network interface modules.